 If a student wants to know how much percentage they have obtained in the board exam then they have to convert their CGPA into Percentage.
-Here we have explained the complete method on how to calculate the CGPA and percentage from the CGPA Grades.
-Knowing the percentage will also help students for getting admission into college and getting jobs further.
-In the Interview and shortlisting process, class 10 and 12 percentages play an important role.
+Here, we have explained the complete method on how to calculate the CGPA and percentage from the CGPA Grades.
+Knowing the percentage will also help students to get admission into college and getting jobs further.
+In the interview and shortlisting process, class 10 and 12 percentages play an important role.

 Although the CGPA is mentioned on the report card many students do not know how to calculate CGPA.
 Here we have explained how to calculate CGPA with the help of an example.

 How to Calculate CGPA